kavyachigurupati/StrokePrediction/README.md

 * Jupyter Notebook
 ## Conclusion

-* The details explanation about the project work is explained in the above [a link](Conclusion.docx).
+* The details explanation about the project work is explained [Here](Conclusion.md).